Combinatorial Allocation Bandits with Nonlinear Arm Utility: Algorithm and theoretical results

-Compared with CAB-UCB, the dependence on the regret upper bound is worse by a factor of $\sqrt{N}$.
-The complete statement and proof of \cref{thm:bound_TS} are given in \cref{app:details_ts}.
-Also, in \cref{app:variant_ts}, we provide the other type TS algorithm, which maximizes $\sum_{a\in[K]}r\big(\sum_{i\in\pi_t^{-1}(a)}\mu(\phi_t(i,a)^\top(\bar{\theta}_t+\tilde{\epsilon}_t(i)))\big)$.
-Similar to CAB-UCB, the analysis for CAB-TS can also be extended to a general CCGLS under the appropriate assumption.
+This regret upper bound has an extra $\sqrt{N}$ factor compared with CAB-UCB.
+The proof of \cref{thm:bound_TS} partitions $\Pi$ into a ``good'' subset and its complement and lower-bounds the probability that $\pi_t$ lies in the good subset.
+This argument uses the exact optimality of $\pi_t$.
+However, the approximate optimization oracle may return a near-optimal allocation outside this subset, so the same probability lower bound is unavailable (see \cref{rem:exact_oracle_ts} for details).
+The full statement and proof of \cref{thm:bound_TS} are given in \cref{app:details_ts}.
+Although the objective function $f_t(\pi;\bar{\bm{\theta}}_t)+h_t(\pi;\tilde{\mathcal{E}}_t)$ is designed so that $\tilde{\mathcal{E}}_t$ enters linearly, one can also consider a heuristic variant of CAB-TS that instead maximizes $\sum_{a\in[K]}r\prn[\big]{ \sum_{i\in\pi^{-1}(a)}\mu\prn[\big]{{\bm{\phi}}_t(i,a)^\top(\bar{\bm{\theta}}_t+\tilde{\bm{\epsilon}}_t\prn{i})}}.$ We describe this heuristic in \cref{app:variant_ts} and include it only for empirical comparison.
+Similar to CAB-UCB, the analysis for CAB-TS can also be extended to a general CCGLS under the appropriate assumption. \looseness=-1